Change management and leadership: revisiting The Stack’s event with NATO’s new CIO

 The discussion was followed by dinner and drinks – with Element’s CEO Matthew Hodgson and COO Amandine Le Pape introducing the Matrix Protocol to our attendees — few people know it better: they invented it.

-(It wasn’t all work: other conversations encountered by The Stack’s editor as as the evening continued included a debate over the best James Bond; and the merits of Islay vs Speyside scotch.
-The venue’s piano — we’re keeping the location half-secret, we just like it too much — was also played very well indeed.)
+(It wasn’t all work: other conversations encountered by The Stack’s founder as as the evening continued included a heartfelt debate over the best James Bond; and the merits of Islay versus Speyside scotch.
+The venue’s piano — we’re keeping the location half-secret, we just like it too much — was also played very well indeed by one CEO.)

 About Element and Matrix.

-The Matrix Protocol is an open network for secure, decentralised and real-time communication — when you send an encrypted message in Matrix, it is replicated over all the servers whose users are participating in a given conversation, similarly to how commits are replicated between Git repositories, meaning there are no single point of control or failure.
-Its technical co-founders are now leading Element, which provides a secure and independent messenger, connected via Matrix, as well as Matrix hosting and consulting.
+The Matrix Protocol is an open network for secure, decentralised and real-time communication.
+When you send an end-to-end encrypted message in Matrix, it is replicated over all the servers whose users are participating in a given conversation, similarly to how commits are replicated between Git repositories, meaning there are no single point of control or failure.
+Its technical co-founders who continue to contribute to the protocol lead Element, which provides a secure and independent messenger, connected via Matrix, as well as Matrix hosting and consulting.